PiotrIT2015/Cisco/README.md

 # vlan
 In this file I showed how to configure a virtual network which contain VM and other network device with Cisco Packet Tracer.

+# pfx
+In this file I showed how to set up a certificate on the server to connect via VPN.

 ## Technologies
 Project is created with: